Skateboard (song)

 "Stakeboard" aka "Skateboard (Uh Ah Ah)" is song that became a 1977 single for German group Copains and a single for singer Benny Schnier.
-Both versions made the charts that year.
-It has been covered by a multitude of artists since the original release.
 The song had a resurgence of interest the mid-2000s.

 Overview

 The song Skateboard was written by Hans-Ulrich Weigel, Frank Farian, Stefan Klinkhammer, and Roland Kaiser.
 Along with "Amigo Charlie Brown" and "Bin wieder frei", "Skateboard" brought Frank Farian considerable success.
 With the kids riding around on skateboards and being noticed by Roland Kaiser and Frank Farian, an idea for a song came about.
 It was Kaiser who suggested to Farian that a song should be made about the sport.
 The idea appealed to Farian and with Kaiser, Fred Jay and Hans-Ulrich Weigel, Farian composed Skateboard.
 It took some time for the song to catch on, but it became a success when it did.
 When Benny's version became a hit, it became more popular than the version sung by Farian and his group Copains.
 In later years, the melody of the song was used as a stadium chant ("Chemie – uh ah ah – that’s football – wonderful") for German football club, Chemie Leipzig.

 The song appears in the book, Skateboard Music of the 1960s and 1970s.
 Artists who recorded the songs, such as, Benny, Copains, Leif Bloms, Cliff Carpenter, Sten Nilsson, Đorđi Peruzović, Chinox, Nils Dacke, Les Copains, and Kjell Vidars, are featured in the book.
 According to the August - September 2002 issue of Trust magazine, issue #95, the song was on a list of "100 greatest singles of all time".
 It was also available as a phone ringtone.

 According to Stern in 2021, this was Benny's paying homage to the skateboard.